xaitax/TotalRecall/README.md

 ## What is Windows Recall?

-On May, 20th [2024 Microsoft announced its new Copilot+ PCs](https://blogs.microsoft.com/blog/2024/05/20/introducing-copilot-pcs/) running on ARM architecture.
+On May 20th 2024 [Microsoft announced its new Copilot+ PCs](https://blogs.microsoft.com/blog/2024/05/20/introducing-copilot-pcs/) running on ARM architecture.

-With this, they also announced Windows Copilot+ Recall which will be released on 18.
-June 2024.
+With this, they also announced Windows Copilot+ Recall which will be released on June 18th 2024.

 ![image](https://github.com/xaitax/TotalRecall/assets/5014849/eff4619c-700c-47d7-bb89-a05054309517)